-In practice, the terms temporary employment agency and recruitment agency are often confused with each other.
-However, there are very clear differences between the two terms.
-Above all, they are aimed at the different needs of employers and employees.
-Let's take a look at what the two models are and what their advantages and disadvantages are.
+In practice, the terms temporary employment and personnel placement are often confused.
+However, there are clear differences between the two concepts.
+They primarily address different needs of employers and employees.
+Let’s take a closer look at what each model entails and examine their respective advantages and disadvantages.

-The term employee leasing is also known as temporary work or agency work.
-This is a one-year employment model in which a personnel service provider lends its employees to a third company.
-In legal terms, this is referred to as an employment contract between the employee and the personnel service provider.
-The third party is only the hirer.
-It is the company in which the employee works temporarily.
+The term temporary employment is also known as agency work or employee leasing.
+It refers to an employment model in which a recruitment service provider lends its employees to a third-party company.
+Legally, there is an employment contract between the employee and the recruitment agency.
+The third party acts solely as the borrowing company, which is the organization where the employee works temporarily.

 It should be emphasised that temporary employment provides companies with maximum flexibility.
 It allows them to react to seasonal fluctuations or short-term staff shortages.
 You can also employ highly qualified specialists for temporary projects.
 The company itself does not enter into any obligations towards the employee.
 The personnel service provider remains responsible for all legal matters.
 This means that they take care of salary payments, holiday entitlements and social security contributions.

-The legal basis for the Temporary employment forms the Temporary Employment Act (AÜG).
-Among other things, this law regulates the maximum permitted duration of the temporary employment, Equal Pay-regulations and the rights of temporary workers.
-According to these regulations, temporary workers may not be placed in a worse position than permanent employees in the respective company.
-However, they may not be employed by the company with authorisation to issue instructions or be integrated into operational processes.
+The legal basis for the Temporary Employment forms the Temporary Employment Act (AÜG).
+This law regulates, among other things, the maximum permissible duration of temporary employment, the Equal Pay-regulations and the rights of temporary employees.
+According to these regulations, temporary workers must not be treated worse than permanent employees in the respective company.
+However, they must not be employed under the company’s instructions or integrated into its operational processes.

-With the Recruitment agency the model looks different.
+With the Recruitment The model is different in personnel placement.
 In this case, the recruitment agency acts as an intermediary between the company and potential candidates.
-Companies pass on information about vacancies to the recruitment agency.
-The recruitment agency then takes over the entire recruitment process.
-This means that it advertises vacancies for the company and selects suitable applicants.
-Once the applicants have been identified, the recruitment agency presents the suitable candidates to the company.
-The company ultimately decides which employees it will employ.
+Companies provide information about open positions to the agency, which then handles the entire recruitment process.
+This means the agency creates job advertisements and selects suitable applicants on behalf of the company.
+Once the candidates have been identified, the recruitment agency presents the most suitable candidates to the company.
+Ultimately, the company decides which employees to hire.

-In contrast to temporary employment, the applicant is then employed directly by the company seeking the job.
-The remuneration for the recruitment agency and the service provided to the company is paid in the form of a commission.
-In most cases, this is based on the annual salary of the employee placed.
-However, there are also models in which fixed amounts are agreed.
-Once the recruitment agency has successfully placed an employee with a company, its activity ends.
-The employment relationship then takes place exclusively between the employee and the hiring company.
-This means that the company must take care of all legal matters relating to the employee.
+Unlike temporary employment, the candidate is then employed directly by the hiring company.
+The fee for the recruitment agency and the service provided to the company is paid in the form of a commission, which in most cases is based on the annual salary of the placed employee.
+However, there are also models where fixed fees are agreed upon.
+Once the recruitment agency has successfully placed an employee with a company, its involvement ends.
+The employment relationship thereafter exists solely between the employee and the hiring company, meaning the company is responsible for all legal matters concerning the employee.

-This model is often used by companies when they want to fill vacancies for specialists and managers.
-Companies are very keen to use recruitment agencies as they give them access to qualified and vetted candidates.
-They do not have to handle the entire recruitment process internally and have access to a larger selection of candidates.
+This model is often used by companies when they want to fill open positions for specialists and executives.
+Companies prefer personnel placement because it provides access to qualified and vetted candidates.
+They do not have to handle the entire recruitment process internally and gain access to a larger pool of candidates.

-There are various differences that distinguish temporary employment from recruitment.
+There are several characteristics that distinguish temporary employment from personnel placement.
 These are as follows:

-In the case of temporary employment, the employment contract is between the temporary employment agency and the personnel service provider.
+In the case of temporary employment, the employment contract is between the temporary worker and the personnel service provider.
 In the case of personnel placement, there is a direct employment relationship between the placed employee and the company.

 According to the law, temporary employment is limited in time.
 Of course, there may be cases in which a long-term collaboration occurs.
 Recruitment agencies often offer permanent positions for an indefinite period.

-In the case of temporary employment, the hirer pays the personnel service provider a commission.
-This covers both the total service margin and the labour costs.
+In the case of temporary employment, the hirer pays the personnel service provider a fee.
+This includes both the total service margin and the labour costs.
 In the case of permanent placement, the recruitment agency receives a one-off placement fee once the employee has been successfully hired.

 The personnel service provider bears all obligations as an employer in the case of temporary employment.
 This means that they take care of salary, insurance and social security contributions.
 In the case of permanent placement, all employee obligations lie with the company hiring the employees.